-2) OASIS: The OASIS dataset is a series of MRI datasets, including OASIS-1, OASIS-2 and OASIS-3, which can be used publicly by researchers.
+2) Oasis: The OASIS dataset is a series of MRI datasets, including OASIS-1, OASIS-2 and OASIS-3, which can be used publicly by researchers.
 OASIS-3 is a dataset used to classify and diagnose CN and AD, collecting longitudinal neuroimaging sequences, clinical indicators, cognitive scores, and biomarkers.
 The dataset includes 609 CN and 489 AD subjects, with an age ranging from 42 to 95 years.
 In addition, it collects more than 2000 MR imaging sessions containing multiple sequences, such as T1w, T2-weighted (T2w), fluid-attenuated inversion recovery (FLAIR), resting-state blood-oxygen-level dependent (BOLD) and diffuse-tensor imaging (DTI), and provides segmentation files generated from MR session images processed by FreeSurfer software.
-All T1w MR

-TABLE II: Characteristics of the OASIS dataset subjects used in this study.
+All T1w MR images are available via www.oasisbrains.org.
+In our method, the T1w MR baseline images of 244 subjects in the OASIS-3 dataset are mainly selected for the experiments, including 114 AD subjects and 130 CN subjects.
+Note that in this OASIS dataset, only MMSE score is available for all subjects.
+The detailed statistics of all research subjects are shown in Table II.
+All subjects list can be found in Table S2 in the Supplementary Materials.